ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/attribute-resources.md

 `Status` column;
 * [attribute values](./attribute-values.md) automatically being generated from the unique cell values in the `Status` column (`Provisional` and `Final` in this example).

 If all cells in the `Status` column should be populated, set the `required` field to `true`.
-Doing so will prompt csvcubed to flag to the user if there are any blank cells in the `Status` column:
+This will prompt csvcubed to flag to the user if there are any blank cells in the `Status` column:

 ```json
 {